Akrobate/agora/README.md

 * *16/07/22* Gravatar icons
 * *21/07/22* Dashboard votes expected, should not be proposed if user is not a participant in campaign
 * *23/07/22* Refactor login element to have the same patter than register element
+* *25/07/22* Remove snack back in registration Element to use generic snackbar in project

 ## Backend